kunal-mansukhani/vid-bite/README.md

 Users input their mathematical or scientific concepts into the application, which then utilizes powerful AI models to generate corresponding Manim code.
 This code can be further customized and is ready to be rendered into high-quality animations.

-Here's an example video that vidbyte generated for the query "CPU Pipelining":
+Here's an example video that VidBite generated for the query "CPU Pipelining":

 https://github.com/kunal-mansukhani/vid-bite/assets/66945981/14756d7c-c069-419e-b967-3829f54453ed